oroinc/documentation/backend/api/commands.rst

     php bin/console oro:api:dump users --sub-resources

-In additional you can use this command to get all entities that are not accessible through Data API.
-Use ``--not-accessible`` option for this:
+To get all entities that are not accessible via the API, see the ``--not-accessible`` option:

 .. code:: bash